LounesMD/SportsCompetition/README.md

 #### Installation

-Import our folder from GitLab with :
+Import our folder from GitHub with :

 git clone https://github.com/LounesMD/SportsCompetition